adamfdnb/course-mlzoomcamp2023/Midterm project/README.md

 ## Contents:
 1. problem & goal description
 2. about the dataset
-3. problem solving approach
+3. problem solving approach<br>
-	3.1 EDA to understand the dataset
+3.1 EDA to understand the dataset<br>
-	3.2 Training the model
+3.2 Training the model<br>
-	3.3 Implementing the model in the cloud
+3.3 Implementing the model in the cloud<br>
-4. information about files and folders in this repository
-5. development system
+4. development system
 6. how to reproduce this project
-7. conclusions
-8. references

 ### 1. Problem & Goal Description
 Milk quality is an important factor affecting its nutritional value, taste, shelf life and safety.
 Evaluation of milk quality can be done on the basis of various physical parameters, such as pH, temperature, taste, odour, fat, turbidity and colour.
 These parameters can be measured using simple laboratory methods or electronic sensors.
 However, these methods can be time-consuming, expensive or inaccurate.
 Therefore, in my opinion, there is a need to develop predictive models that can quickly and accurately predict milk quality based on available data.